Final2x/realesrgan-ncnn-py/README.md

 Real-ESRGAN aims at developing Practical Algorithms for General Image/Video Restoration.
 We extend the powerful ESRGAN to a practical restoration application (namely, Real-ESRGAN), which is trained with pure synthetic data.
+This wrapper provides an easy-to-use interface for running the pre-trained Real-ESRGAN model.

 ### Current building status matrix
 | System        | Status                                                                                                                                                                                                                              | CPU (32bit)  |  CPU (64bit) | GPU (32bit)  | GPU (64bit)        |